mufan-li/mufan-li.github.io/_pages/lyapunov_escape.md

 ---

-I should briefly mention that a recent arXiv preprint \[Che20\] proposed an almost constant lower bound on the Cheeger constant, and consequently the Poincar&eacute; constant as well.
+I should briefly mention that a recent arXiv preprint \[Che20\] proposed a result equivalent to an almost constant lower bound on the Poincar&eacute; constant.
-Perhaps we will go into more details in a future post.
+Since we are not trying to directly solve the KLS conjecture here, so we will leave this discussion for a future post.
 <!-- As of the writing of this post,
 \[Che20\] still awaits confirmation by the community.
 An earlier draft of \[LV16\] that claimed a similar result,